tjd1234/cmpt125spring2026/assignments/a1/README.md

 expression, but `2 3*` is an error.

 The tokens in a postfix expression are evaluated from left to right.
-A stack is used to store the intermediate results of the operators, and it is initially empty.
+A stack is used to store the intermediate results of the operators.
 For each token, the following actions are taken:

 - If the token is a number, it is pushed onto the top of the stack.
 - Otherwise if the token is a: